If You're A Middle-Aged Man Suffering From Gout Attacks, Please Read...

 Should You Take Gout Medication?

-Gout drugs, such as Uloric (the drug prescribed for me), work by lowering uric acid levels in your blood.
+Gout drugs like Uloric work by lowering uric acid levels in your blood.

-The common side effects of gout drugs include nausea, rash, fever, joint pain, gout flares, difficulty breathing, swelling of your hands, face or mouth, kidney problems, and reduced liver function.
+Common side effects include nausea, rash, fever, joint pain, gout flares, difficulty breathing, swelling, kidney problems, and reduced liver function.

-The long-term use of gout medication can lead to weight gain, fluid retention, high blood pressure, diabetes, and osteoporosis.
-(Gout drugs can also be harmful to your liver.)
+Long-term use may lead to weight gain, fluid retention, high blood pressure, diabetes, and osteoporosis.
+(They can also harm your liver.)

-(Do you need these prescription pills if you simply eliminate white sugar and fruit sugar from your diet?)
+(Do you need these prescription pills if you simply eliminate white sugar and fruit sugar?)

 A Warning About Low Carb and Gout